THE TEN WORDS

 These are not the words of someone who intends to abolish the Ten Commandments.
 Quite the contrary.

-In Matt 19:16-19 a man asks Christ, "Teacher, what good thing shall I do that I may have eternal life?".
+In Matt 19:16-19 a rich young man asks Christ, "Teacher, what good thing shall I do that I may have eternal life?".
 Christ answers him, "if you want to enter into life, keep the commandments".
-When the man asks "Which ones?", Christ responds by listing five of the Ten Commandments: "You shall not murder,’ ‘You shall not commit adultery,’ ‘You shall not steal,’ ‘You shall not bear false witness,’ ‘Honor your father and your mother’" and, quoting Lev 19:18, "‘You shall love your neighbor as yourself’".
+When the man asks "Which ones?", Christ responds by listing five of the Ten Commandments: "‘You shall not murder,’ ‘You shall not commit adultery,’ ‘You shall not steal,’ ‘You shall not bear false witness,’ ‘Honor your father and your mother’" and quoting Lev 19:18, "‘You shall love your neighbor as yourself’".

 It would be foolish to argue that only five of the Ten Commandments now need to be kept.
 In that case we would be free to worship other gods and bow down to idols!
 Christ Himself had loudly proclaimed the Ten Commandments from Mt Sinai and had written all ten with His own finger on stone tablets.
 Clearly He knew they were one body of ten laws.
 Mark 10:19 adds the fact that Christ, before listing the five commandments, states "You know the commandments".
 The man undoubtedly knew that they were ten in total and claimed that he had kept them all from his youth.